Spotify Hacks You're Not Using (But Should Be)

 Link your Spotify account to your Tinder profile

-If you'd like to offer your potential Tinder suitors more than just half-baked personal info and some grainy selfies, you can link your profile to your Spotify account and give 'em an idea of your musical taste.
+If you'd like to offer your potential Tinder suitors more than just half-baked personal info, your star signs, and some grainy selfies, you can link your profile to your Spotify account and give 'em an idea of your musical taste.
 To do this, head to the Edit Info section in the Tinder app, where you'll have the option to select an "Anthem" as well as divulge your favorite artists.

 For those moments when inspiration strikes and and an impromptu karaoke party erupts, linking your Spotify account to SoundHound makes it easy to follow the lyrics as you listen (and sing along) on your phone.
 First, download the SoundHound app, then link your Spotify account in the settings, queue up whatever track you're in the mood to croon, and follow the lyrics as they're highlighted in orange.

 Spotify is famous for its algorithms' ability to surface music you'll like, but there are also a number of third-party services that'll help fill in the gaps.
 Try MagicPlaylist, which will flesh out entire playlists based on a single song you like.
 There are several more worth checking out, too.